MattuW4/Gather-Round-Board-Game-Cafe/README.md

 - [Google Fonts:](https://fonts.google.com/): Nurito font was downloaded and imported to be applied across the project for styling purposes.
 - [Code Anywhere](https://codeanywhere.com/): this was used for version control via the terminal to commit to Code Anywhere and Push to GitHub as the repository.
 - [GIt hub](https://github.com/): this was used as a repository for projects that were commited from Code Anywhere.
+- [Tiny PNG](https://tinypng.com/): this was used to compress files for inclusion.

 ## Testing